its-swats/PictureIt/readme.md

 <img src="./readme_screenshots/01.png" width="300">

+## Known Issues
+* Images are deleted when the Heroku Dyno shuts down
+* Images are not being successfully compressed

 ## Update Plans
 * Reworked UI for Desktop and Landscape mode
 * Pictures that automatically expire over time, modified based on up and down votes